UNIVERSAL DESIGN FOR LEARNING FOR SOCIAL STUDIES

 - topics of study that have cultural relevance to the student’s own environment, heritage, location, or situation

-Model Lesson: Using primary sources, students examine documents showing various generations of Puerto Ricans engaging with Anglo-American culture while preserving their cultural identity.
-Puerto Rican Identity
+Model Lesson for Engagement: In Puerto Rican Identity, students examine documents and other primary sources showing various generations of Puerto Ricans engaging with Anglo-American culture while preserving their cultural identity.

-Resources – Culturally Relevant Pedagogy Using Primary Sources instructional modules from the Minnesota Historical Society:
+- Culturally Relevant Pedagogy Using Primary Sources instructional videos from the Minnesota Historical Society:

 Educators who follow Universal Design for Learning principles provide multiple ways to represent concepts to students of differing ability levels.
-When working with primary sources, teachers use variety both in the sources themselves and in the formats used to examine the sources.
+When working with primary sources, teachers present a variety of sources and employ varied tools to examine them.

 - Text passages (with related translations and transcriptions)

 - Newspapers, books, and reports

 - Maps and blueprints

 - Cartoons and posters, including symbolism and captions